CONTACT: Virginia Rutter / Framingham State University Sociology

 Reproduction: Let’s start at the beginning…or before the beginning, before conception

 In the Gender & Society study, “More and Less than Equal: How Men Factor in the Reproductive Equation,” Yale and Princeton University researchers uncovered widely varying views of men’s contributions to reproduction.
 Clinicians and scientists perceive men as incredibly important when it comes to conception; equally important to women when it comes to genetics; and incredibly unimportant when it comes to pregnancy.
 Even now in the 2nd decade of the 21st century, basic information about how men’s own health status matters for reproductive outcomes, such as birth defects, is lacking.
+If you’re interested in learning about this subject in more detail, check out Bradley University.
+They have fantastic courses in nursing that can improve your understanding, working towards a rewarding career.

 About the study.
 Sociologists Rene Almeling (Yale) and Miranda Waggoner (Princeton) brought together their respective studies of professionals involved with sperm banks and the Centers for Disease Control and Prevention’s (CDC’s) Preconception Health and Health Care Initiative (PHHCI).
 The sample includes data from Waggoner’s interviews with 57 experts involved with the CDC’s Initiative and from Almeling’s interviews with 18 people involved with sperm banks, including founders of sperm donation programs, clinicians, researchers, and staffers from four sperm banks.
 The investigators recognized that sperm banks are a unique site for pre-conception practices, complementing the PHHCI.